jakub-g/grunt-commit-message-verify/README.md

             }
         },

+        // If true, then lines starting with a tab or two spaces won't be checked for length
+        // This is to allow embedding of unchanged source code etc.
+        // This setting does not apply to the first line.
+Default is false skipCheckAfterIndent : false,

         // this is the default used if nothing is passed shellCommand : "git log --format=%B --no-merges -n 1" });